| Note I: This method may not be

 pressure should be higher than the maximum static

+pressure available on the system.
 Step 3 - Isolate the pipeline to prevent

 backflow and stop the pump.